kimbilaontoast/kimbilaontoast.github.io/_posts/2025-02-22-feely-feely.md

 There's something cool that happens when you just decide to live in the present moment as much as possible.
 You start to listen to what you need and follow that compass, instead of being some Buddha-boot-camp drill-sergeant ordering yourself around all the time, or setting alarms every other hour and treating your waking hours like you're cooking a turkey or something.

 Time is control.
 It's the currency of control freaks.
-Other than being somewhere essential, like an appointment or a work meeting, does knowing the time (or the temperature or whatever) really add anything to your experience?
+Other than being somewhere essential, like an appointment or a work meeting - does knowing the time (or the temperature or whatever) really add anything to your experience?

-Last time I came here I got rid of my clock all together.
-I used the sun on my walking path as a sun dial, and the nature of the light in the trees around me as an indicator of the changing seasons, and hence changing dawn and dusk.
+I use the sun on my walking path as a sun dial, and the nature of the light in the trees around me as an indicator of the changing seasons, and hence changing dawn and dusk.
 By ditching the abstract notion of 'time', your mind opens up to the natural elements around you, and you start to navigate your way through the day in all sorts of ways you didn't think were possible before, such as when certain birds start calling out, for example.
-That might seem like some long-lost language of primordial humanity, but don't forget that human beings have been in their present evolutionary state for the last 100,000 years.
-We are the same as our ancestors, this is all still baked in to who we are.

 Once you get used to doing that, you find that you can tell the time pretty accurately anyways.
-Even though I didn't have a clock, I was able to tell the time within around 15 minutes - enough to keep appointments and be where I needed to be.
-But more importantly, it creates a completely different flow to your life.
+I have a clock but I've blacked out the time and I only use it for alarms.
+I'm usually able to tell the time within about 15 minutes without it anyways which is enough to keep appointments and be where I need to be.

+More importantly though, ditching time creates a completely different flow to your life.
 You move with the world, rather than in some solipsistic Cartesian box.
 This is the way we used to move as humans.
-We haven't lost it, it's still within us, we just have to listen again.
+That might seem like some long-lost language of primordial humanity, but don't forget that human beings have been in their present evolutionary state for the last 100,000 years.
+We are the same as our ancestors, this is all still baked in to who we are, we just have to listen again.

 **Keep Good Company**